Sterile-Gaming/E-commerce-Model-LearnBay/README.md

 This machine learning model predicts whether a user will make a purchase on an e-commerce platform based on various user behavior and product features.

+## Website

+The model is deployed and accessible at: [https://model-4kd.pages.dev](https://model-4kd.pages.dev)

 ## Features Used

 - User Demographics